-In fact, a recent circular by SEBI spelling norms for debt ETFS and debt index funds expects a scenario of ETFs not being able to mimic the instruments in the index; the circular allows the ETF to deviate up to 20% from the original index.
+In fact, a recent circular by SEBI spelling norms for debt ETFS and debt index funds expects a scenario of ETFs in India not being able to mimic the instruments in the index; the circular allows the ETF to deviate up to 20% from the original index.
 This, in our understanding given the limited information available, seems more like an active strategy than passive.

 As more information becomes available, we will be able to weigh the benefits and risks of debt ETFs in a better manner.
 At this point, it is useful to know that the debt landscape is slowly seeing a change and you may have a larger variety and better strategies in the fixed-income space that you can choose from.